thaibirding.com by Nick Upton

 An area of pine trees often holds Hume's Leaf Warbler and in late March its buzzing song can sometimes be heard before it departs for its breeding ground.
 The pines are a great place to see parasitic orchids at the right time of year.

-Some open patches in the understorey of the forest on this trail are good places to look for skulking birds such as Slaty-bellied Tesia, Pygmy Wren Babbler and White-gorgetted Flycatcher.
-For those who like a challenge two species of Seicercus warblers are frequent along here; Bianchi's and Marten's, the only reliable way of identifying them is by call due to worn plumages confusing any slight differences there may be.
+Some open patches in the understorey of the forest on this trail are good places to look for skulking birds such as Slaty-bellied Tesia, Pygmy Cupwing and White-gorgetted Flycatcher.
+For those who like a challenge both Bianchi's and Marten's Warblers occur here, the only reliable way of identifying them is by call due to worn plumages confusing any slight differences there may be.
 To add to the confusion a third species, Grey-crowned Warbler, is also found here although it seems to prefer the more open areas with a grassy understorey.

 Further along the trail emerges into some open country where there is a great viewpoint out over the mountain.
 This habitat contains some different species for some variety to a morning's birding with Red-whiskered Bulbul, Fire-breasted Flowerpecker and Rusty-cheeked Scimitar-babbler all being common.
 It is also a good place to look out for soaring raptors such as Oriental Honey-buzzard and Grey-faced Buzzard.
 Skulking species such as Hill Prinia and Russet Bush Warbler also exist here but seeing them in the thick vegetation is a real challenge.
 This trail goes on for many kilometres for those who like hiking and it could turn up some unusual birds.

-Mr Daeng's : Mr Daeng has a beautiful collection of bird photographs and an informative birding logbook.
-However, the real reason to stop here is for the birds that turn up at the stakeout behind his restaurant; Dark-sided Thrush, Lesser Shortwing and Siberian Blue Robin and Hill Blue Flycatcher are often seen during the dry season; there is little to see in the wet season though.
+Mr Daeng's : Mr Daeng has a beautiful collection of bird photographs and a restaurant in a convenient location.
 Birds such as Little Spiderhunter, Grey-breasted Prinia, Black-throated Sunbird, Banded Bay Cuckoo and Olive-backed Sunbird can be found in the garden and it is always worth checking out the trees at the entrance to Mr Daeng's which have mistletoe on them which is frequently visited by Plain Flowerpecker and various species of White-eye.
+A stakeout used to be maintained here in the past, with some good birds, but for some reason Mr Daeng doesn't bother with this any more.

 Mrs Goulds SunbirdBird Watching Tours To Doi Inthanon: